-George Müller cared for 10,000 orphaned children in Bristol during the 19th Century.
-He never made appeals for money, trusting implicitly in God, he received £1,500,000 in answer to prayer.
-At present day prices, this would be well over £86,000,000.
+George Müller cared for 10,000 orphaned children in Bristol during the Victorian era.
+He was a man of great faith, never making appeals for money, but simply praying to God for all that was needed.
+During his lifetime he received £1,500,000 in money and gifts in kind.
+At present day prices, this would be over £100m.

-To arrange a School Visit please either fill out our contact form or give us a call on 0117 924 5001.
+To arrange an online session please email: email@example.com or give us a call on 0117 924 5001.

 We have a range of teaching resources and lesson ideas available which are free of charge and can be downloaded from our website.